-History Film Critique: Students will choose a film from a list provided by the instructor.
-The goal of this assignment is to critique the film and analyze how it exhibits one or more of the historical themes discussed during class and covered in assigned readings.
-A historical film critique is more than an expression of your personal feelings about the film or a summary of its contents.
+Humanities Film Review: Students will choose a film from a list provided by the instructor.
+The goal of this assignment is to critique the film and analyze how it exhibits one or more of the themes discussed during class and covered in assigned readings.
+A film review is more than an expression of your personal feelings about the film or a summary of its contents.
 It aims to contextualize and evaluate the events depicted in the film, assess the points of view and motivations of the filmmakers, and consider whether sociocultural, political, religious, or other factors influenced the creation or content of the film.
-Film critiques will be 2 full double-spaced pages in length.
+Film critiques will be 1.5 to 2 full double-spaced pages in length.

 Google Maps Project: Students will create a digital presentation using Google Earth's Projects feature.
-This presentation will focus on the architectural achievements made in the United States between 1877 and the present day.
-Students will select several examples of American architecture and create a presentation mapping the location of these structures using Google Earth.
+This presentation will focus on the architectural achievements made within the timeframe covered in this course.
+Students will select several examples of Western architecture and create a presentation mapping the location of these structures using Google Earth.
 At each "stop" of the tour, students will answer a series of questions pertaining to the historical significance of the structure and its current status.

-Art Presentation: Students will create a PowerPoint presentation focusing on American visual art created between 1877 and the present day.
+Art Presentation: Students will create a PowerPoint presentation focusing on visual art created during the timeframe covered in this course.
 These presentations will center on individual artists or art movements.
 A list of preapproved options will be provided in advance.
 The goal of this assignment is to explore how these artists or art movements developed upon or challenged artistic norms and conventions of their time period.
 Students will provide several examples of an artist's work, evaluate its historical significance and audience, and compare/contrast it to other forms of art created during the same time period.